Client Management

 Click the New follow-up button in the top right corner.
 An inline form slides in above the grouped sections with five fields:

-- Assign to (optional): defaults to you.
-Pick any teammate to delegate the item.
+• Assign to (required): defaults to you.
+Pick any teammate to delegate the item, or leave yourself selected.

 Working with a follow-up card